Prescription of the Robin spectrum: Introduction

-Again we convert the problem to the case of Dirichlet boundary condition.
-The proof is built upon the ideas established in Theorem \ref{premulRobin}, together with two new techniques.
+Again we convert the problem to the case of Dirichlet boundary condition, i.e. the following theorem: \begin{theorem} Let $M$ be a compact connected smooth $n$-manifold ($n \ge 3$) with non-empty boundary.
+For any prescribed data \begin{itemize} \item Strictly increasing finite sequence $0<a_1<a_2< \cdots < a_m$ \item Target volume $V>0$ \item Conformal class $[g]$ \end{itemize} there exists a Riemannian metric $\tilde g$ in $[g]$ such that $\mathrm{Vol}(M, \tilde g)=V$ and $\lambda_k^\mathcal{D}(M, \tilde g)=a_k$ for all $1\leq k\leq m$, where $\lambda_k^\mathcal{D}(M, \tilde g)$ is the k-th Dirichlet eigenvalue of $(M,\tilde g)$. \end{theorem} The proof is built upon the ideas established in Theorem \ref{premulRobin}, together with two new techniques.
 First, instead of prescribing the multiplicity of eigenvalues, we prescribe $m$ distinct eigenvalues by embedding $m$ quantum graphs geometrically into $M$.
 Second, we simultaneously prescribe the volume by appropriately scaling the metric.
 This permits us to identify a domain $\Omega$ in $M$ with volume $V$ and whose first Laplacian eigenvalue under a specific mixed boundary condition is significantly large.
-Moreover, to apply the standard machine of Spectral Convergence, it is necessary for $\Omega$ to be spatially disjoint from the image of the quantum graphs embedded in $M$.
+Moreover, to apply the standard machine of spectral convergence, it is necessary for $\Omega$ to be spatially disjoint from the image of the quantum graphs embedded in $M$.

-We end with two remarks on the limitation of our last result: \begin{enumerate} \item Our method in proving Theorem \ref{prediffeigen} does not apply to surfaces ($n=2$), since we need \cite[Lemma 5.1]{CV2} which requires $n\geq3$ \item The no-multiplicity assumption in Theorem \ref{prediffeigen} cannot be removed, since we don't have a universal quantum graph model that can replicate arbitrary finite eigenvalue sequences as initial part of its eigenvalues. \end{enumerate}
+We end with two remarks on the limitation of our last result: \begin{enumerate} \item Our method in proving Theorem \ref{prediffeigen} does not apply to surfaces ($n=2$), since we need \cite[Lemma 5.1]{HW} which requires $n\geq3$ \item The no-multiplicity assumption in Theorem \ref{prediffeigen} cannot be removed, since we don't have a universal quantum graph model that can replicate arbitrary finite eigenvalue sequences as initial part of its eigenvalues. \end{enumerate}

 The paper is arranged as follows.
 In Section \ref{Qgraph} we construct the quantum graph $(G_N^\gamma, \Delta_\gamma)$ and establish several key technical results that will be used in the subsequent proof.
 Section \ref{proof1} contains complete proofs of Theorems \ref{prevalueRobin} and \ref{2dimRobin}.
 Section \ref{proof2} presents the proof of Theorems \ref{premulRobin} and \ref{prediffeigen}.
 The Appendix \ref{app} provides foundational material on the theory of spectral convergence and stable metric.